If you can make it here, you won't need to make it anywhere else. Start ticking some of the world's most iconic destinations off your bucket list.

 Upper West Side

 Explore New York’s deep and layered cultural landscape in this upmarket residential area just above Columbus Circle and skirting Central Park.
-Streets lined with classic New York brownstones combine with cultural icons like the Lincoln Centre and American Museum of Natural History, as well as classic Jewish restaurants like Jacob's Pickles, to create a quintessential New York experience.
+Streets lined with classic New York brownstones combine with cultural icons like the Lincoln Centre and American Museum of Natural History, as well as classic Jewish restaurants like Jacob's PicklesOpens external site in a new window, to create a quintessential New York experience.

 No-go zone no longer, Harlem is now a stop on any music lover’s itinerary.
 With jazz, Afro-Cuban, hip hop and the not-to-be-missed Sunday morning gospel tour, there’s plenty to keep you rocking on your trip to New York.